qidanrui/MassGen/README.md

 [![Python 3.10+](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/downloads/)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

 > 🧠 **Advanced multi-agent orchestration system that emulates Grok Heavy through intelligent collaboration**

 MASS is a cutting-edge multi-agent system that leverages the power of collaborative AI to solve complex tasks.
-Multiple agents work together through:
-- 🧠 **Think independently** with their own tools (search, code execution)
-- 👥 **Learn from each other** in real-time by sharing and receiving updates
-- 🗳️ **Vote on best solutions** through democratic consensus
-- 🏆 **Deliver superior results** that combines all insights
+It assigns a task to multiple AI agents who work in parallel, observe each other's progress, and vote on the best solution to deliver a comprehensive and high-quality result.

 ---